hundredyearfarms/Hundred-Year-Farms/README.md

 <img src="https://raw.githubusercontent.com/hundredyearfarms/Hundred-Year-Farms/main/IFCSite-FarmProposedTrees.png" alt="Farm plan - tree overlay" width="500">
 </p>

 <u>Image</u>: *Proposed new trees and storm-water collection pond laid over a sattelite image(gradient lines show how the land slopes toward the south where surface run-off water collects).
 A - water erosion down the centre of this field is evident, but can be controlled by the new rows of trees that follow field contours.
 B - this prior clear-cut will be diversified to a wider range of native tree species.
-C - windbreak realligned to follow land contours and a second row of trees added at the lowest and steepest part of the field.
-D - Co-generation Greenhouse.*
+C - windbreak realligned to follow land contours.
+D - Greenhouse.*

-Some of the reasons agroforestry is a better match for this property relate to:
+Some of the reasons for our transitioning to agroforestry with greenhouse include:

 - Erosion Control: Trees in rows reduce wind speeds and slow drainage during extreme weather.